Nuclear Medicine

 What are the types of nuclear radiation?

-There are three types – alpha, beta and gamma.
-The alpha is a big particle and is not used in Nuclear Medicine tests.
-The beta is a smaller particle given off from the nucleus and is only found in radioisotopes that are used for treating diseases.
-The gamma rays is not a particle but rather a small packet of energy.
-The Gamma ray is the commonest form of nuclear radiation in Nuclear Medicine tests.
+There are three types of nuclear radiation – alpha, beta, and gamma.
+The alpha ray is a big particle and is not used in Nuclear Medicine tests.
+Beta rays are smaller particles given off from the nucleus and is only found in radioisotopes that are used for treating diseases.
+The gamma ray is not a particle but rather a small packet of energy.
+Gamma rays are the usual form of nuclear radiation in Nuclear Medicine testing.

 What happens to the nuclear radiation?

 “Half-life” is the time that it takes for half the radiation to go away.
-If the time period is short, the radioactivity disappears quickly.
-The commonest Nuclear Medicine radioisotope is called Technetium-99m and this has a half-life of six hours.
+If the length of time is short, the radioactivity disappears quickly.
+The most common Nuclear Medicine radioisotope is called Technetium-99m and this has a half-life of six hours.
 This means that after one day, there have been four half-lives and only 1/16 of the radioactivity is left.
 This makes it very safe.

 How does Nuclear Medicine compare with X-rays?

 In Nuclear Medicine, the radiation is inside the person shining out and is detected by the gamma camera.
 In an x-ray, the radiation is shone through from the outside by a machine and a photographic film on the other side detects what passes through the body completely.
-The doses of radiation from Nuclear Medicine tests are similar to those from x-ray tests and are kept as low as possible.
+The doses of radiation from Nuclear Medicine tests are like those from X-ray tests and are kept as low as possible.

 Are we normally exposed to radiation?